-■ Admissions/Enrollment Prior to High School Graduation
+Admissions/Enrollment Prior to High School Graduation

-Students who are still in secondary schools generally enroll at Southeastern Community College through PSEO, PACE, or Career Academies and joint enrollment arts & sciences courses.
+Students who are still in secondary schools generally enroll at Southeastern Community College through courses PACE and Jump Start career and technical programs and arts and sciences courses.
 Enrollment in college courses outside of these programs is permitted in certain circumstances.
 Contact Enrollment Services, West Burlington Campus at extension 5017 and Keokuk Campus at extension 1928, for specific requirements.